The Secret of the Steely Dan Guitar solo

 TBH I don't think you can critique the Steely Dan Solo because each one is hand crafted, not formulaic.
 Each one has a whiff of magic.
 Take Peg for example.
 See the documentary "Great albums, Aja" on YouTube .
 They pull the sliders up on five great solos, and I mean really great solos, that didn't make the grade.
 Jay Gradon walked in and put down the solo we all know and love in one take!
 Well I say one take, they apparently spent a few hours honing it.
 But the point is you know the ideal solo when you hear it not just intellectually but emotionally too.
 I know, I'm getting a bit airy fairy now so I'll shut up!

 To be a Steely's rhythm player was just a difficult; you had to be the best of the best, just like the soloists.
-There are lots of chord changes, lots of complex chords and voicings.
+There are lots of chord changes, lots of complex voicings including the "Steely Dan chord" the 'mu major chord' or the ' µ chord '.
+Basically a sus 2 chord and is nothing more than a major triad with an added 2, however the voicings (order of notes stacked) is vital.

 I've always wanted to be a Steely Dan guitarist.
 So Donald, Call me!